AaryanAgrawal/comp-methods-pdes/README.md

-I have a comprehensive guide on a website: journeys.dartmouth.edu/aaryanengs105w24/
+I have a comprehensive guide on a website: [Project Page](journeys.dartmouth.edu/aaryanengs105w24/)

-Also, visit my portfolio website for more context: AaryanArawal.me
+Also, visit my portfolio website for more context: [AaryanAgrawal.me](AaryanArawal.me)